egovernment/egovernment.github.io/_how-to/part-a/102-change-the-description-of-a-service-from-myAccount.markdown

 # Exercise

-Change the descripton of the service from "Short description of demo registration process" to "Demo service was created for demo purposes only.".
+Change the description of the service from "Short description of demo registration process" to "Demo service was created for demo purposes only.".

 Start with: